cristiangarciav/pokemonapi/README.md

 # App Architecture

 The app is deployed into a Kubernetes Cluster.
-It uses Kubernetes Deployments, which will allows to scale the application.
+It uses Kubernetes Deployments, which will allow the application to be scaled.
 Deployments also provide additional features to control how new image updates are deployed and are handled on failures.

 - gUnicorn Application Server
 In order to run the Flask API an application server is required and gUnicorn is used in this implementation.
 The Kubernetes cluster is being configured to use 3 replicas of the gUnicorn server